moiatgit/rustbook/src/ch16-01-threads.md

 {{#rustdoc_include ../listings/ch16-fearless-concurrency/listing-16-04/src/main.rs}}
 ```

-<span class="caption">Listing 16-4: A thread with a closure that attempts to
+<span class="caption">Llistat 16-4: A thread with a closure that attempts to
 capture a reference to `v` from a main thread that drops `v`</span>

 If Rust allowed us to run this code, there’s a possibility the spawned thread